Andy On: Personal life

 On had a short-lived relationship with Coco Lee in which first started in June 2002.
 On dated model and actress Jennifer Tse from 2009 to 2013 before breaking up.

 During the filming of Zombie Fight Club, On met actress Jessica Cambensy.
 The two began dating in November 2014.
-They became engaged in October 2015, a week after Jessica announced she was pregnant.
-Andy and Jessica became the parents of a 9-pound baby girl they named Tessa in March 2016.
 Andy and Jessica married on October 15, 2017, in a private ceremony in Hawaii.
-They later had a son Elvis, on June 19, 2018.
+They have two children together.